Overlay

 Those with the app can also see how close their nearest charging points are, and which journeys can be completed without the need to top up en route.

-The app is available through the App Store for IOS devices and the Play Store for Android users.
-All you need to do is download and decide what to drive/
+The app is available through the App Store for IOS devices.
+All you need to do is download and decide what to drive.

 This material is published by NatWest Group plc (“NatWest Group”), for information purposes only and should not be regarded as providing any specific advice.
 Recipients should make their own independent evaluation of this information and no action should be taken, solely relying on it.
 This material should not be reproduced or disclosed without our consent.
 It is not intended for distribution in any jurisdiction in which this would be prohibited.
 Whilst this information is believed to be reliable, it has not been independently verified by NatWest Group and NatWest Group makes no representation or warranty (express or implied) of any kind, as regards the accuracy or completeness of this information, nor does it accept any responsibility or liability for any loss or damage arising in any way from any use made of or reliance placed on, this information.
 Unless otherwise stated, any views, forecasts, or estimates are solely those of NatWest Group, as of this date and are subject to change without notice.
 Copyright © NatWest Group.
 All rights reserved.